 Ten days after the fall, I was lucky enough to pull off of the 101, only to see an unusually large rock in the middle of the road.
 The housing development on the far side of the road had gardens edged with golf-ball sized rocks, but they were all confined to the far side of the street.
 After a few moments’ deliberation, I pulled over, walked back to the rock, and…I’ll let you imagine what it was like to stumble upon what’s in the photos below.

 Novato, CA. October 27, 2012, 10:56am.
 Novato #3, 79.0 grams + ~1 gram of fragments.

-That week, I spent a few late afternoons in the field with no luck, though many roads and fields were covered and/or found to be recently ploughed.
+That week, I spent a few late afternoons in the field with no luck, though many roads and fields were searched and/or found to be recently swept or ploughed.

 The next weekend started as usual, with several hours of walking.
 While coming down the side of a small residential street, I noticed an odd fragment of rock sitting on the slope of a sidewalk/driveway.

 Novato, CA. November 2, 2012, ~3:30pm.
 Novato #5, 24.264 grams in total.

 The stone is clearly a fresh meteorite, but it looks a little different from the others found.
 It appears to represent a less-shocked lithology of the Novato meteorite.
 The lighter, unshocked material has retained its fusion crust better than the other four stones found, and exhibits one side of glassy, frothy fusion crust.
 The larger fragments fit together to make a single thin, sheet-like fragment with fusion crust on one side.